AIVenture0/Sentiment-Analysis-Using-Deep-Learning/README.md

 # Overview
-This is a web-app made with flask using DeepLeanring and nltk to analyze the sentiment attatched with text.
+This is a web-app made with flask using Deep Learning and nltk to analyze the sentiment attatched with text.

 # Getting Started